ulrikforsgren/stress_tests/README.md

   latency for NSO, HA and devices affects performance.
 * NETCONF transport support
 * Use argparse for host, port etc.
+* Use of -n for crud tests calc. step in the pattern 1,2,5,...
+* Option to override steps.

 ## Dimensions and Permutations ##